paintparty/style-plus/README.md

 &nbsp;

+# Locate your styles.

-**style-plus** enables co-location of styles within ClojureScript Reagent components.
+**Style-plus** enables co-location of styles within ClojureScript Reagent components.

 The library provides a thin syntactical abstraction over the excellent [Stylefy](https://github.com/Jarzka/stylefy) library, as well as some additional css helper functions.

 The motivation behind **style-plus** is to completely eliminate the need to write and maintain separate style sheets for projects targeting browser environments.

+&nbsp;

 ## Usage
 First, add the dependency to your project: